ghomasHudson/Tailscale-Auto-docker-compose/README.md

 ## Setup

+1. Install the python dependencies: `pip install -r requirements.txt`
-1. Put your normal docker stuff in a yaml file e.g. `compose.main.yaml`.
+2. Put your normal docker stuff in a yaml file e.g. `compose.main.yaml`.
 Add the labels `tailscale.port` and `tailscale.allowFunnel` to each of your containers e.g:
 ```yaml
 services:
   whoami: